ronakupadhyaya/SQL/day2/normalize.md

     Pokemon from a list of available Pokemon.
     - Opening bid: each auction has a starting bid, all subsequent bids must be higher than this amount
+    - Reserve price: if the auction closes for less than this amount of money, the auction is cancelled and the item is not sold.
+This amount is hidden from users other than the auction creator and acts as a hidden minimum price.
     - Auction length: duration of the auction in number of days
     - Shipping location: where the Pokemon will be shipped from
     - Description: customizable detailed description about Pokemon being sold